-A Burglar’s Guide to the City was one of Amazon’s “Best Books of April 2016,” a “summer reading” pick for the Financial Times, and spent two consecutive months on the New York Times Monthly Bestseller list for crime.
+A Burglar’s Guide to the City was one of Amazon’s “Best Books of 2016,” as well as a “summer reading” pick (2016) for the Financial Times.
+It spent two consecutive months on the New York Times Monthly Bestseller list for crime.

-A Burglar’s Guide to the City is also being adapted for television by CBS Studios.
+A Burglar’s Guide to the City is currently being adapted for television by CBS Studios.